tammyanndo/Spacestagram/README.md

 Install dependencies with `npm install`.

 To start the application, run `npm start`.
-Your browser should automatically open to [http://localhost:3000].
+Your browser should automatically open to [http://localhost:3000](http://localhost:3000).
 If not, you can navigate to the link manually.

 Once on the homepage, you should be able to click on the "Spacestagram" title to be redirected to the images page.

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## Project Stack
 > React, Bootstrap, JavaScript, HTML